Military on Gotland: 1700–1970s

 Alongside the Swedish Army, the Swedish Navy have played a major role in the garrisoning of the island over the last two centuries; not only helping to defend the island but also using it as a well placed base to defend Sweden and its interests in the Baltic Sea.
 Prior to (from 1931) and during World War II, Gotland was the headquarters of the Gotland Naval District.
-In 1957, during the Cold War, Gotland became part of the (now defunct) Sound Naval District, headquartered at the Muskö naval base.
-The Sound Naval District itself came under the new joint Eastern Military District in 1966, with operational control of naval units (including coastal defense forces) in the area of the former Gotland Naval District being returned to the commanding officer of the new MKG centered on Gotland.
+In 1957, during the Cold War, Gotland became part of the (now defunct) Sound Naval District, headquartered at the Muskö Naval Base.
+The Sound Naval District itself came under the new joint Eastern Military District in 1966, with operational control of naval units (including coastal defence forces) in the area of the former Gotland Naval District being returned to the commanding officer of the new MKG centered on Gotland.

 In the early part of the Cold War (late 1940s to late 1950s), elements of one of the three major task forces that then made up the navy's front line strength, including cruisers and destroyers, were based out of Gotland's various anchorages and harbours.
 This was in addition to locally based elements of the Coastal Artillery's significant support fleet, which included coastal minelayers, inshore minesweepers, and patrol craft.
 However, in 1958, a doctrinal switch from heavier surface combatants to smaller ASW combatants (increasingly corvette sized and smaller) and Fast Attack Craft began with most of the former being retired without replacement.
 The operations of these new combatants were still coordinated with submarines though, which, along with the fact that some major combatants weren't immediately retired (e.g. the two Halland-class destroyers), ironically helped to disguise the problems with relying so heavily on light combatants in the short term.
 In the late 1960s, this shift towards lighter types accelerated, though more for political and economic reasons than military.

 For Gotland, this meant that the naval units based out of the island by the 1970s were mostly light combatants such as FACs with relatively short range, though there were still a few larger corvettes mixed in.
 Submarines were generally not based out of Gotland at this point, being housed in purpose built bases such as Muskö, though they still made port visits.